a-synchronous/rubico/README.md

 ```javascript
 y = map(f)(x)
 ```
-`x` is an array, a string, a set, a map, a typed array, an object,<br>
-    an async iterator, a generated iterator, or a function
+`x` is an iterable, an async iterable, an object, or a function

 `xi` is an element of `x`